-European Healthcare Acquisition & Growth Company B.V. ("the Company" or "EHC") was incorporated on 9 July 2021 in Amsterdam, the Netherlands, as a Dutch operators-led special purpose acquisition company incorporated under the laws of the Netherlands as a private company with limited liability (besloten vennootschap met beperkte aansprakelijkheid) with its business address in Munich, Germany.
-The financial statements of the Company for the period ended 31 December 2021 were authorised for issue in accordance with a resolution of the directors on 26 April 2022.
+European Healthcare Acquisition & Growth Company B.V. (the "Company" or "EHC") was incorporated on 9 July 2021 in Amsterdam, the Netherlands, as a Dutch operators-led special purpose acquisition company incorporated under the laws of the Netherlands as a private company with limited liability (besloten vennootschap met beperkte aansprakelijkheid) with its business address in Munich, Germany.
+The financial statements of the Company for the period ended 31 December 2022 were authorised for publication on 24 March 2023 in accordance with a resolution of the Directors.